sspokowski-alula/sspokowski-alula/README.md

 - 👋 Hi, I’m Sam
-- 👀 I’m interested in delivering working software by using test automation, devops, secops, and process improvement
+- 👀 I’m interested in delivering working software by using test automation, devops, secops, and continuous process improvement
 - These are values that I bring when collaborating:
   - Assume positive intent
   - Strong opinions, loosely held